NullPointerX2/steampipe-osquery/ReadMe.md

 1. Install Steampipe

+Install Steampipe on the host you want to use to audit the other systems.

 https://steampipe.io/downloads

 2. Install Powerpipe

+Install Powerpipe on the host you want to use to audit the other systems.

 Since March 2024 Powerpipe is the recommended way to run former Steampipe mods.

 https://powerpipe.io/downloads

 3. Install osquery

+Install osquery on all systems you want to audit.

 https://osquery.io/downloads